Taking medicine at home - create a routine

 Agency for Healthcare Research and Quality website.
 20 tips to help prevent medical errors: patient fact sheet.

 National Institute on Aging website.
-Safe use of medicines for older adults.
+Taking medicines safely as you age.

 US Food & Drug Administration website.
 My medicine record.